anaggomes/anaggomes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on basic Javascript skills!
+- 🔭 I’m a theatre nurse keen to start a career in Tech!
-- 🌱 Learning Software Development with northcoders.com
+- 🌱 Learning Full Stack Software Development with Northcoders
-- 👯 I’m looking to collaborate on any cool project that will teach me something new
+- 👯 I’m looking to meet criative developers and build some cool stuff together
-- 🤔 I’m looking for help with git & command line
 - 💬 Ask me about: biohacking :)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:
--->